directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 First, let's point out which Collections we need to save the data later on.
 To make it simple, we start with only two Collections.
 From a data-structure point of view, this might not be the best solution, but as Directus is very flexible, we can optimize the structure later on if needed.
 #### The data storage collection
 As we want to track sensor data over time, we will frequently pull the data with some details from the external API.
-To store this data we are using a Collection called "sensor_data".
-For the ID we use an auto-generated UUID that can be used as an index and to refer to any item in our collection later on.
-Using a regular auto-increment would work of cause as well.
-There are a couple of fields provided by Directus, during the creation of the new Collection we've selected the following ones:
-* sort
-* status
-* date_created
+Create a collection called `sensor_data` with a auto-generated UUID as an ID.
+Allow Directus to create `sort`, `status`, and `date_created` fields as well.
 For each element of the data provided by the sensor, we want to save these values.
 Depending on the used sensor, you may come up with a different set of fields.
 In our case we've created the following important additional fields:

 | Field name | Interface | Comment |